mpievolbio-scicomp/cancer_sim/paper.md

 step.

 The simulation advances in discrete time-steps.
-In each simulation step, every tumour cell in the tumour that has an unoccupied neighbour can divide with a certain probability (controlled through the parameter `division_probability`).
+In each simulation step, every tumour cell on the lattice that has an unoccupied neighbour can divide with a certain probability (controlled through the parameter `division_probability`).
 The daughter cell resulting from a cell division inherits all mutations from the parent cell and acquires a new mutation with a given probability (`mutation_probability`).
-Different division probabilities can be introduced in the beginning for some cells in order to simulate variability in fitness of cells that acquired a beneficial or deleterious mutation.
+A new mutation that changes death and birth probability of cell can be introduced at into random cell at the specific time step defined by `adv_mutation_wait_time`.
+By changing fitness parameters of a mutant cell `adv_mutant_division_probability` and `adv_mutant_death_probability` one can model various evolutionary processes like emergence of a faster dividing sub-clone or selective effects of a drug treatment.

 The simulation allows the acquisition of more than one mutational event per cell (`number_of_mutations_per_division`).
 In that case, variable amounts of sequencing noise [@Williams2016] can be added to make the output data more biologically realistic.
 Key parameters